 Given that ‘ABI’ is a loosely defined term, studies with an ‘ABI’ population can be equally vague in terms of the sample composition.
-Such studies may include any combination of persons with TBI, diffuse cerebrovascular events (such as a subarachnoid hemorrhage) or diffuse infectious disorders (such as encephalitis or meningitis).
+Such studies may include any combination of persons with TBI, diffuse cerebrovascular events (i.e., subarachnoid hemorrhage) or diffuse infectious disorders (i.e., encephalitis or meningitis).
 Most individuals with ABI have a traumatic etiology; therefore, much of the brain injury literature is specific to TBI.

 For the purposes of this evidence-based review, we used the definition of ABI employed by the Toronto Acquired Brain Injury Network (2005).
-ABI is defined as damage to the brain that occurs after birth and is not related to congenital disorders, developmental disabilities, or processes that progressively damage the brain.
-For inclusion in ERABI, the authors selected studies where more than 50% of the population met the criteria for ABI or where a subset of ABI participants was independently reported on.
-Further, the focus was to investigate the efficacy of interventions or treatments for moderate to severe ABI; consequently, any studies dealing with mild forms of ABI were excluded.
+ABI is defined as damage to the brain that occurs after birth and is not related to congenital disorders, developmental disabilities, or processes that progressively damage the brain (Table 1.1).
+For inclusion in ERABI, the study population must have had ≥50% ABI (as defined in Table 1) or the study independently reports on a subset of participants with ABI.
+Further, the focus is on the efficacy of interventions for moderate to severe ABI; consequently, any studies dealing with mild forms of ABI were excluded.

 Table: Defining Acquired Brain Injury